PleaseStateTheNatureOfYourInquiry/GeneralToolsForScientists/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11510193.svg)](https://doi.org/10.5281/zenodo.11510193)

-**GeneralTools** is a set of functions designed to help working with any kind of digital data and (data) files.
+**GeneralTools for Scientists** is a set of functions designed to help working with any kind of digital data and (data) files.

 There are currently two different pseudo classes in **GeneralTools**, which are stand-alone (they do not depend on each other): **HandyTools** and **DataTools**.
 The class **PyQtInformationDialog**  is only useful when developing GUIs with PyQt.
 Please ignore it if this is not your case.